Zinus Original Green Tea 2024 Mattress Review

 3.3 s

 It has poor responsiveness.
 The memory foam recovers its shape slowly after being compressed.
-This makes it more difficult to move around in bed and can make you feel stuck.
-For a more responsive option, see the Nectar Premier Copper.
+This makes it harder to move around in bed and can leave you feeling stuck.
+If you want a bed that won't feel constricting, you may prefer a more responsive option, like the Allswell Hybrid or the Casper Cooling Select.

 8.2